 Valuation fees

 Mortgage valuation fees can vary significantly from £100 up to £1500.
-But lenders often offer free valuations.
+Some lenders offer free valuations.

 What happens if my mortgage application is declined?

-If your mortgage application has been declined it means you don’t the lender’s criteria – but that doesn’t mean another lender won’t accept you.
-Using a mortgage broker can be extremely useful in this scenario because they’re familiar with every lender’s criteria and will be able to match you to the mortgage firm most likely to accept your personal circumstances.
+If your mortgage application has been declined it doesn’t mean another lender won’t accept you.
+Using a mortgage broker can be extremely useful in this scenario because they’re familiar with different lenders’ criteria and will be able to find the best mortgage for you.
 Read more in our guide Mortgage declined?
 Here’s what to do next.

 How long does remortgaging take?